eszuszu/imbui/README.md

 ## Error Handling
   - *to-do*
+  - Error service?
 ## Testing
   - *to-do*
+  - *touch base on when implementing my be worth*

 ## List Optimization (topics, moods, etc, later—component feeds, dynamic content and widgets, 'SPA' like behavior):
   - Keying: performance...
 List data should be arrays of objects, each with a *unique and stable ID (`data-key` attr on the rendered `<li>` elements).